tochukwumunonye/MyCryptoApp/README.md

 #### Remote layer
 The remote later relies on Retrofit library to fetch data from the API.
 The remote layer contains its own data class called ArticleResult which maps to another data class (Article) within domain layer.

+#### Repository
+My repository was used to expose data to the rest of the application and also reolving conflicts.
+Helped in Abstracting sources of data from the rest of the app.

 As3.0 master detail tablet.png